edoardomazzella/CarND-PID-Control-Project/README.md

 The PID is implemented as described in the lessons.
 I also implemented Twiddle algorithm state machine for automatically tuning PID coefficients.
-The implementation of a single Twiddle step can be found in TwiddleStep() fucntion of PID class and it is called from the main once every hundred iterations with the selected PID coefficients.
+The implementation of a single Twiddle step can be found in TwiddleStep() fucntion of PID class and it is called from the main once every hundred simulator steps passing the mean of 100 cte values as parameter.

 ### Reflection